sanadshuaib/HRS/README.md

 # HRS
-In this project I tried to simplify the basics of OOP by implementing a very simple and direct structure of HR system The project consists mainly of the main abstract class called BaseEmployee which contains general properties and functionalities of an employee.
+In this project I tried to simplify the basics of OOP by implementing a very simple and direct structure of HR system.
+The project consists mainly of the main abstract class called BaseEmployee which contains general properties and functionalities of an employee.

-There are four different types of employees each of which has it's own class and implementation, and inherits a general behavior from the BaseEmployee Class.
+There are four different types of employees each of which has its own class and implementation, and inherits a general behavior from the BaseEmployee Class.

 The four types are: